 - How to save on interest payments?

-- Federal vs Private student loans interest rates
+- Federal vs Private student loan interest rates

 - Some applied principles of student loan

-- Ways to lower your interest rates on loans
+- Ways to lower your student loan interest rates

 - Factors affecting the repayment of loans